PrathameshMane22/Alpha_Gamma_Counter_Red_pitaya/README.md

 # Alpha Gamma Counter on Red Pitaya
 This repository contains the source code, HDL logic, and documentation for implementing an **Alpha-Gamma Coincidence Counter** on the **Red Pitaya** platform.
 The project is based on an enhanced version of Mario Vretenar’s Alpha-Gamma Counter, with additional features and improvements to the signal processing pipeline.
+This system aims to deliver a low-cost, portable, and open-source alternative to expensive DAQ systems like Pixie-16.

 ## 📌 Overview
 The Alpha-Gamma Counter is designed to measure and correlate events detected by alpha and gamma detectors.
 It performs real-time coincidence detection, timestamping, amplitude measurement, and basic filtering.
 This implementation is tailored for the **Zynq 7010** FPGA on the Red Pitaya board, providing a compact and efficient data acquisition solution for nuclear physics experiments.